-Conor McGregor Wanted By NYPD After Bizarre Attack On Bus Filled With UFC Fighters (Video)
+Conor McGregor Wanted By NYPD After Bizarre Attack On Bus Filled With UFC Fighters [Video]

 — Athlete Tweets ????????⚾️ (@AthleticDesires) April 5, 2018

 At this point, McGregor is wanted for questioning and no warrant has been issued for his arrest, according to a spokesperson for the New York Police Department, Sophie Mason.
-The video which documented this attack was taken by UFC fighter Felice Herrig.
+The video that documented this attack was taken by UFC fighter Felice Herrig.

 Conor McGregor and his crew go BERSERK in crazy bus attack! #TMZ #TMZSports pic.twitter.com/FGsTA4f0Ql